 Auto Renewal Feature

-The most common reason for being charged from STK*Shutterstock is our Auto Renewal feature.
-Sometimes, customers forget that it is there by default and means they will be automatically rebilled to provide uninterrupted access to the more than 200 million downloadable video clips, images and video clips on our website.
+The most common reason for being charged from STK*Shutterstock is our auto renew feature.
+Sometimes, customers forget that it is there by default to provide uninterrupted access to the more than 300 million downloadable images, illustrations and video clips on our website.

 Customers who have a monthly subscription plan should notice a charge on their account a few days before their plan renews.